↑

 • Clean the mushrooms by wiping them with a paper towel or a quick rinse.

-• Spread your mushrooms on a baking sheet without crowding them.
+• Spread the mushrooms out on a baking sheet, making sure not to crowd them.

 • Add the olive oil and butter to a small bowl and microwave until the butter is melted.

-• Add the dry seasonings and minced garlic to the butter and stir to combine
+• Add the dry seasonings and minced garlic to the butter, stirring to combine.

 • Drizzle the butter mixture over the mushrooms and toss well.